ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ## Using Ahead-of-time compilation with hybrid apps

-You can take advantage of Ahead-of-time \(AOT\) compilation on hybrid apps just like on any other Angular Classicapplication.
+You can take advantage of Ahead-of-time \(AOT\) compilation on hybrid apps just like on any other Angular Classic application.
 The setup for a hybrid app is mostly the same as described in the [Ahead-of-time Compilation chapter][AioGuideAotCompiler] save for differences in `index.html` and `main-aot.ts`

 The `index.html` will likely have script tags loading AngularJS files, so the `index.html` for AOT must also load those files.